Skip to content

 Other Hiking Sites in Kerinci Seblat National Park

-Belibis lake trek is fairly easy.
+Belibis Lake trek is fairly easy.
 The small lake lies at the foot of Mt.
 Kerinci.

-The national park is home to Sumatran tiger and Sumatra rhinoceros.
+The national park is home to the Sumatran tiger and Sumatra rhinoceros.
 WildSumatra.com organizes an adventurer tour into the tiger’s habitat in the jungle.

 Day 2 Trekking Mt.
 Kerinci